Heart Aerospace: ES-30

-The ES-30 is a 30-seat hybrid-electric powered regional airliner, designed for enhanced sustainability and efficiency on short-haul routes.
-It is projected to have an electric-only range of 200 km and a hybrid-electric range of 400 km, significantly reducing carbon dioxide emissions compared to conventional aircraft on similar routes.
+The ES-30 is a 30-seat hybrid-electric regional airliner, designed for short-haul routes.
+It is projected to have an electric-only range of 200 km and a hybrid-electric range of 400 km, capable of zero carbon dioxide emissions on short routes.
 With a reduced passenger load of 25, a range of 800 km may be achievable.
-Development of the ES 30 is partially funded by a $4.1 million FAST grant from the Federal Aviation Administration for the design of hybrid engine control systems.
-The company aims to achieve type certification for the ES-30 by the end of the 2020s.